tedee-com/tedee-lock-ble-api-doc/docs/source/howtos/lock-operations.rst

 To send specific commands to lock about locking or unlocking you need to :doc:`establish PTLS session <establish-ptls-session>`.

-After you successfully established PTLS session you need to turn on BLE indications on :ref:`API commands characteristic <api_commands_characteristic>`.
+After you have successfully established PTLS session you need to turn on BLE indications on :ref:`API commands characteristic <api_commands_characteristic>`.

 .. note::
     Your lock should be calibrated already before using these endpoints.